 Shmoop is the only resource listed in this guide that requires a fee to access any of its resources.
 Paying a monthly fee gets you access to a diagnostic exam, as well as eight complete practice tests and additional practice questions.
 It also gets to access to Shmoop's study materials for other AP exams, as well as the SAT and ACT.

 Varsity Tutors has a collection of three diagnostic tests and over 130 short practice quizzes you can use to study for the AP Calc AB exam.
 The practice quizzes are organized by topic, such as the chain rule and finding the second derivative of a function.
 Difficulty levels are also given for each of the quizzes.
 The diagnostic tests are 40-45 questions long (all multiple-choice).
 They pretty closely represent what questions from the actual AP exam are like, and, as a bonus, the score results show you how well you did in each topic area so you can focus your future studying on the areas you need the most work in.

 This site organizes quizzes into the three Big Ideas of Calculus AB, as well as more specific tags you can select (you don't need to worry about the Series quizzes, that's just for BC Calc).
 After creating a free account, you can access hundreds of practice questions.
 Questions are ranked as easy, moderate, or difficult, they are not timed, and you see the correct answer (plus a detailed explanation) after you answer each question.
-If that's not enough—or if you want to practice harder skills—there's a paid account option that gives you access to even more AP Calc questions.
+If that's not enough—or if you want to practice harder skills—there's a paid account option that gives you access to additional AP Calc questions.